CodingZeal/dont-bail-on-rails-tailwind/post.md

 The `Procfile.dev` file contains a `tailwindcss:watch` entry.
 This process watches and compiles the Tailwind utility classes used in your `.erb` files.
 If this process isn't running, the styles won't render in the browser.

 In the [sample application](https://github.com/CodingZeal/dont-bail-on-rails-tailwind), there's a notable change: transitioning from [foreman](https://www.theforeman.org/) to [overmind](https://github.com/DarthSim/overmind).
 Overmind offers better performance and debugging features than foreman.
+See [Jason Fleetwood-Boldt's post](https://jasonfleetwoodboldt.com/courses/rails-7-crash-course/how-the-rails-procfile-works-foreman-overmind-hivemind/) on the differences between Foreman and Overmind.

 ## Using scaffold with the Tailwind gem